NeoktaLabs/lottery/docs/01-overview.md

 - **Finalize** = request randomness and begin settlement
   (winner selection occurs during the entropy callback)
 - **Withdraw / Claim** = pull-based payout from the contract

+Randomness is delivered via an external entropy callback.
+Invalid or late callbacks are safely ignored and do not affect raffle state.

 ---